-This is the last piece in a series of five articles breaking down common problems seen in SaaS.
-Read the post below to see if your company needs outbound sales to come out on top.
+This is the fifth and last piece in a series of five articles breaking down common problems seen in SaaS.
+Check out the post below to find out if your product needs outbound sales to come out on top.

 When sales and marketing work together, you get a clearer picture of consumer concerns, desires, and outlook.